tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 This guide will walk through the steps to download `TIGER` census data, load it into Postgres with `ogr2ogr`, and confirm functionality using the `postgis_tiger_geocoder` extension.

-The Postgres instance used in this guide was powered by [Tembo Cloud](https://cloud.tembo.io/)'s Geospatial Stack.
+The Postgres instance used in this guide was powered by Tembo Cloud's Geospatial Stack -- [try it for free!](https://cloud.tembo.io/)
 To learn more about the Geospatial Stack [click here](https://tembo.io/docs/product/stacks/analytical/geospatial).

 ## Table of Contents